 Our son’s bedroom with deep dark green color-blocked walls

-I wanted something dark but not overwhelming for our son’s room.
+I wanted dark colors but not overwhelming for our son’s room.
 That is why I picked a deep green and only color-blocked the walls with white on top.
 We are really happy with how his sophisticated boy’s room with dark green walls turned out and have kept it that way for years.
 The classic dark green with a slightly modern twist makes it timeless.
 The dark green velvet Ikea curtains are almost an exact match but sadly aren’t available anymore.

 Deepest River 5009-3 by Valspar